Midol and You: What is Midol, What is in it, and How does it work?

 What are the ingredients in Midol?

-Midol is an over-the-counter pain reliever that comes in the form of pills, patches and suppositories.
-The active ingredients are ibuprofen and, depending on which type you buy, acetaminophen or naproxen sodium.
+Midol is an over-the-counter pain reliever that comes in the form of pills, patches, suppositories and across a few different formulations; Complete, Extended Relief, Teen, Liquid Gels, and PM.
+The active ingredients for pain relief in Midol ranges from ibuprofen (Liquid Gels), acetaminophen (Complete, Teen, PM) or naproxen sodium (Extended Relief).
 Midol also contains inactive ingredients like dyes and fillers that help it stay together as a pill, but don't have any effect on your body when you take them.
-Midol also contains caffeine.
+Midol also could caffeine, depending on formulation.
 Although it may seem like the three ingredients share a common theme, they each have unique properties and function in different ways to relieve your pain.

 Ibuprofen is a nonsteroidal anti inflammatory drug (NSAID) used to treat fever, pain and inflammation.
 It can also be used for headaches, backaches, sore throats, minor arthritis pain and menstrual cramps.
 Ibuprofen reduces the production of prostaglandins which are hormone-like substances that cause swelling and irritation of your joints.